YoeriNijs/vienna/README.md

     - `Root`: enum.
 If configured, the user will be navigated back to the root route the Vienna application.
     - `VRouteNotFoundRedirect`: object that holds a path field.
 The router will send the user to the configured path.
       The path should start with '/'.
 Example object: `{ path: '/not-found' }`.
+    - `VCustomRouteRedirect`: object that needs to have a method called `redirectTo` that does not take any arguments, and just returns a route string, such as `/my-path`.
+Of course, you need to have an implementation for this route.
 - `rootElementSelector` (optional): can be used to specify which root element should be used by Vienna as application root.
 Default: 'body'.
 - `globalStyles` (optional): can be used to inject global styles in every webcomponent.
 This might be handy if you want